 Your documentation checklist

-- Document the IAS 27.10 accounting policy election for each category of investment (subsidiaries, associates, joint ventures) in the accounting policy section of the working paper, not just in the financial statements.
-Confirm the policy was applied consistently with the prior year or that any change was accounted for under IAS 8
+- Document the IAS 27.10 accounting policy election for each category of investment (subs, associates, joint ventures, and any structured entities) in the accounting policy section of the WPs, not just in the FS.
+Confirm the policy was applied consistently with PY or that any change was accounted for under IAS 8

-- Where an impairment trigger exists, document the full IAS 36 impairment test with the recoverable amount calculation, discount rate, cash flow assumptions, and conclusion
+- Where an impairment trigger exists, document the full IAS 36 impairment test with the recoverable amount calculation, discount rate, cash flow assumptions, terminal value, and conclusion

 - For investments measured using the equity method, prepare a roll-forward showing the opening balance, share of profit or loss, dividends received, share of OCI, and closing balance.
 Cross-reference the investee’s financial statements